-Even though the Primary Production Select Committee said no to our petition, we weren’t put off from continuing our campaign to give ex-lab animals a second chance at life.
+Even though the Primary Production Select Committee said no to our petition, we weren’t put off from continuing our campaign to give animals used for science a second chance at life.
 We have been working hard behind the scenes, talking with MPI and bridging the gap of communication between us and decision makers.

-We are confident that this announcement is genuine and that we will see MPI work independently and with us to fulfil this promise and actively support the rehoming of ex-lab animals in NZ.
+We are confident that this announcement is genuine and that we will see MPI work independently and with us to fulfil this promise.

-The National Animal Ethics Advisory Committee (NAEAC), are also in support of encouraging the rehoming of ex-lab animals in NZ.
+The National Animal Ethics Advisory Committee (NAEAC), are also in support of encouraging the rehoming animals used for science in NZ.